den-materials/angular-directives-lesson/readme.md

 <!--You may want to model this and/or direct to angular-intro before leaving it up to devs -->

 * Create a new project the same way we did in the Angular Intro lesson (this will involve `index.html`, `app.js`, and `bower`)
-* Work in pairs to implement as many of the following directives as possible:  ngClick, ngIf, ngHide, ngShow, ngModel
+* Work in squads to implement as many of the following directives as possible:  ngClick, ngIf, ngHide, ngShow, ngModel

 <!--9:55 20 minutes -->